ember-cli/ember-resolver/README.md

 This will allow you file PRs with libraries that currently do not support the strict resolver in its entirety.

-In the event that you have a component that is failing to resolve correctly with the error `Attempted to lookup "helper:nameOfVariable".
-Use "helper:name-of-variable" instead.` please convert your template to use explicit-this.
+If you have a component that is failing to resolve correctly with the error `Attempted to lookup "helper:nameOfVariable".
+Use "helper:name-of-variable" instead.`, please convert your template to use explicit-this (also required by Ember v4.0).
 The template lint can be enabled by turning on [no-implicit-this](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-implicit-this.md).

 An example of what this looks like is the following